-To create this template, you should already have installed ARDK and Lightship HUB.
+To create this template, you should already have downloaded and installed the ARDK and Lightship Hub packages.

 How does it work?